 - It’s important to slice the eggplant into thicker rounds (about 1/2-inch slices) so that they do not burn in the oven and also so that they provide a sturdy base for your toppings.

 - Change up the toppings!
 Add a handful of cherry tomatoes or olives.
-Or go for a margherita pizza with mozzarella cheese, sliced tomatoes, and basil.
+Or go for a Margherita pizza with mozzarella cheese, sliced tomatoes, and basil.
 Try a different combination of veggies like bell peppers, zucchini and onions.

 Nutrition

-*This post was recently updated with new information for readers’ benefit.
+*This post has recently been updated with new information for the readers’ benefit.

 Delicious!
 Thank you 😉